mino29/arch-i3/README.md

 [Check it out here](https://github.com/mino29/ghostly-greeter)

-Non of the actual art work is mine, you can check them out in the credits section.
+None of the actual art work is mine, you can check them out in the credits section.